-6.1 The personal behaviour and relationships of clergy and church workers have a significant impact on the Church and the community because they are a model to others.
-In a context where their responsibility is to care for others, people will especially observe the way in which clergy and church workers exercise power.

-6.2 Abuse of power is at the heart of many relationship problems in the Church and the community.
+- 6.1 The personal behaviour and relationships of clergy and church workers have a significant impact on the Church and the community because they are a model to others.
+In a context where their responsibility is to care for others, people will especially observe the way in which clergy and church workers exercise power. - 6.2 Abuse of power is at the heart of many relationship problems in the Church and the community.
 In essence, abuse is one person's misuse of power over another.
-Sometimes abuse will be a one off event and at other times it will be a pattern of behaviour.

-6.3 Abuse can take any of several overlapping forms: bullying, emotional abuse, harassment, physical abuse, sexual abuse or spiritual abuse.
-Abuse in a family or domestic context is commonly known as "family and domestic violence".

-6.4 It is important for clergy and church workers to be good citizens and obey the laws of the community, except where those laws conflict with Christian convictions.
+Sometimes abuse will be a one off event and at other times it will be a pattern of behaviour. - 6.3 Abuse can take any of several overlapping forms: bullying, emotional abuse, harassment, physical abuse, sexual abuse or spiritual abuse. - 6.4 It is important for clergy and church workers to be good citizens and obey the laws of the community, except where those laws conflict with Christian convictions.